Can I File a New Jersey Bankruptcy to Get Rid of Business Debt?

 In all bankruptcy chapters, a business must begin by filing a bankruptcy petition and schedules.
 The bankruptcy schedules provide details about the company’s assets, debts, income, expenses, ownership, and financial transactions.
 Each debtor is required to attend the First Meeting of Creditors (also referred to as a 341 Meeting).
 Creditors may appear to ask questions.
 In addition, the trustee assigned to the case or the U.S. Trustee’s Office asks questions.
 All answers are provided by the debtor who is under oath.

 In a Chapter 7 business bankruptcy case, the debtor may not have too much to do after the case is filed because the Chapter 7 trustee assumes control of the business.
 The trustee’s decision whether to liquidate assets often determines the length of the case.
-If the Chapter 7 trustee determines that the case is a no-asset case, the bankruptcy may close within several months after the first hearing.
+If the Chapter 7 trustee determines that the case is a no-asset case, the NJ business bankruptcy case may close within several months after the first hearing.
 However, a business Chapter 7 case that involves liquidation of assets could take a year or more to complete.

 Chapter 13 business cases typically take a little over five years to complete.
 The term for most Chapter 13 plans is 60 months.
 However, some debtors may qualify to file a 36-month plan, but this is not typical.
 Once a debtor completes the plan payments and the Chapter 13 trustee completes his or her final accounting, the case may be closed.